liqwang/CS209A-Project/README.md

 </mapper>
 ```

  #### File

-Besides the database, we also use files, which stores the json data
+Besides the database, we also use files, which stores the json data.

 ## Insights